When is CenterPoint Energy, Inc. (CNP) going to be good investment?

 CenterPoint Energy, Inc. (NYSE:CNP) trade information

-Sporting 1.34% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 20 when the CNP stock price touched $21.97- or saw a rise of 1.37%.
-Year-to-date, CenterPoint Energy, Inc. shares have moved -20.54%, while the 5-day performance has seen it change 4.23%.
-Over the past 30 days, the shares of CenterPoint Energy, Inc. (NYSE:CNP) have changed 14.66%.
-Short interest in the company has seen 17.05 Million shares shorted with days to cover at 3.28.
+Despite being -1.44% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 23 when the CNP stock price touched $22.49- or saw a rise of 2.16%.
+Year-to-date, CenterPoint Energy, Inc. shares have moved -19.31%, while the 5-day performance has seen it change 5.79%.
+Over the past 30 days, the shares of CenterPoint Energy, Inc. (NYSE:CNP) have changed 15.88%.
+Short interest in the company has seen 17.05 Million shares shorted with days to cover at 3.33.

-Wall Street analysts have a consensus price target for the stock at $21.36, which means that the shares’ value could jump -1.25% from current levels.
-The projected low price target is $16 while the price target rests at a high of $25.
-In that case, then, we find that the current price level is +15.58% off the targeted high while a plunge would see the stock lose -26.03% from current levels.

 CenterPoint Energy, Inc. (CNP) estimates and forecasts